YuriiHoliuk/news-portal/README.md

 * a typcial project layout structure
 * babel setup and configuration
 * webpack setup and configuration
+* typescript support
-* eslint setup and configuration
+* tslint setup and configuration
 * SCSS setup and configuration
 * the main React components to get started